Andrew Colvile: Early life and family background

 Andrew was born Andrew Wedderburn in 1779.
 His grandfather, Sir John Wedderburn, 5th Baronet of Blackness, was involved with the Jacobite rising of 1745, and was convicted of treason.
 The punishment for this was threefold: the death penalty, the confiscation of all his estates (he had property at Inveresk), and the attainting of his family, including the baronetcy.
 At least two of his sons moved to Jamaica, including Andrew's uncle and father.
 The former, John Wedderburn of Ballendean, is notable for the civil case brought under Scots law by his former slave Joseph Knight.

 Andrew's father, James Wedderburn, set up as a doctor without academic qualification.
 After 28 years, James had become a wealthy slave-owner and sugar planter.
 In 1773 James moved back to Inveresk—the estate had been restored—and married.
 At some point James changed his name from Wedderburn to Wedderburn Colvile.

 Andrew's sister Jean married Thomas Douglas, 5th Earl of Selkirk, in 1807.
 His brother James Wedderburn (born c.
-1782) was Solicitor General for Scotland until his death in 1822; his posthumous daughter Jemima Blackburn became a highly regarded artist, and played the role of an elder sister to James Clerk Maxwell, the physicist.
+1782) was Solicitor General for Scotland until his death in 1822; his posthumous daughter Jemima Blackburn became a highly regarded artist, and played the role of an elder sister to her cousin James Clerk Maxwell, the physicist.
 Andrew's other legitimate brother was Peter Wedderburn Ogilvy, who became a sea captain; his sons went into the army.

 Andrew had a half-sibling whom he very publicly rejected: the son of his father by an enslaved woman in Jamaica.
 When the mixed-race Robert Wedderburn showed up at the family seat seeking to claim kinship, he was sent away with a flea in his ear.
-Following this rejection, Robert wrote The Horrors of Slavery, which was circulated by the abolitionist movement.
+After that rejection, Robert wrote The Horrors of Slavery, which was circulated by the abolitionist movement.
 Andrew furiously denied the claims, and in turn insulted Robert's mother.